tcarrio/nixcfg/README.md

 ## Respects

-This project was forked from Wimpy's nix-config repository, which you can find [here](https://github.com/wimpysworld/nix-config).
+This project was forked from Wimpy's nixcfg repository, which you can find [here](https://github.com/wimpysworld/nix-config).
 There is plenty of documentation to update so you will see plenty that is out of date here.

 ## Structure

 - [.github]: GitHub CI/CD workflows Nix ❄️ supercharged ⚡️ by [**Determinate Systems**](https://determinate.systems)
   - [Nix Installer Action](https://github.com/marketplace/actions/the-determinate-nix-installer)
   - [Magic Nix Cache Action](https://github.com/marketplace/actions/magic-nix-cache)
   - [Flake Checker Action](https://github.com/marketplace/actions/nix-flake-checker)